mzazon/awesome-cloud-projects/aws/extracting-insights-from-text/extracting-insights-from-text.md

     echo "✅ Monitored job status"
     ```

     Job monitoring provides visibility into your NLP processing pipeline, enabling proactive management of batch operations and timely access to results.
-This operational insight is crucial for production deployments where reliable processing timelines are essential for business operations.
+This operational insight is crucial for production deployments where reliable processing timelines are essential for business operations and SLA compliance.

 ## Validation & Testing